-Applicants who are selected as beneficiaries must, within 60 days of the date of the award letter, provide verification of employment and verification of qualifying student loans on forms provided by the Department of the Attorney General, to be completed by employer and lenders and mailed directly to the Department.
+Applicants who are selected as beneficiaries must, within 60 days of the date of the award letter, provide verification of employment and verification of qualifying student loans on forms provided by the Department of the Attorney General, to be completed by employer and lenders and mailed to the beneficiary.
 If the Department of the Attorney General does not receive the completed employment and lender verification forms by the scheduled due date, the award will be considered forfeited.
+Employment and lender verification forms will be accepted via e-mail or U.S. postal mail.